New Custom Wine Cellar Baltimore, Maryland

 This is an overhead view of the wine room.
 On the left is the 6 inch deep horizontal display we just spoke of.
 The single bottle storage rack here and the curved corner are from the kit series and this right side wall is the custom piece with the humidor on it.

-Now the subsequent pictures I want to share with you, the installer did a great job modifying these racks on site.
+The installer did a great job modifying these racks on site.
 It’s fairly common and fairly easy for an installer to modify racks.
 And as you can see from this first picture, the wonderful job of cutting the vertical ladders or vertical dividers, if you will, to the appropriate height to allow for the slope.

 This as I mention, this job was created in an unfinished Malaysian Mahogany.
 We applied a Sherwin-Williams rustic stain to the mahogany wine rack and then applied a clear coat or a top coat lacquer finish on it to give it a bit more of a luster or a semi-glossy effect.